Wells Cathedral: Plan

 Wells has a total length of 415 ft.
-Like Canterbury, Lincoln and Salisbury cathedrals, it has the distinctly English arrangement of two transepts, with the body of the church divided into distinct parts: nave, choir, and retro-choir, beyond which extends the Lady Chapel.
+Like Canterbury, Lincoln and Salisbury cathedrals, it has the distinctly English arrangement of two transepts, with the body of the church divided into distinct parts: nave, choir, and retrochoir, beyond which extends the Lady Chapel.
 The façade is wide, with its towers extending beyond the transepts on either side.
 There is a large projecting porch on the north side of the nave forming an entry into the cathedral.
 To the north-east is the large octagonal chapter house, entered from the north choir aisle by a passage and staircase.
 To the south of the nave is a large cloister, unusual in that the northern range, that adjacent the cathedral, was never built.

 Elevation

 In section, the cathedral has the usual arrangement of a large church: a central nave with an aisle on each side, separated by two arcades.
 The elevation is in three stages, arcade, triforium gallery and clerestory.
 The nave is 67 ft in height, very low compared to the Gothic cathedrals of France.
 It has a markedly horizontal emphasis, caused by the triforium having a unique form, a series of identical narrow openings, lacking the usual definition of the bays.
 The triforium is separated from the arcade by a single horizontal string course that runs unbroken the length of the nave.
 There are no vertical lines linking the three stages, as the shafts supporting the vault rise above the triforium.